cuvar/umbrella/README.md

 ## Components

 ### React
-Some of the react components use elements of Nextjs. a (njs) marks them.
+Some of the react components use elements of Nextjs.
+A (njs) marks them.

 - [Footer](./src/Footer)
 - [Heading](./src/Heading)